CLIPoint3D: Language-Grounded Few-Shot Unsupervised 3D Point Cloud Domain Adaptation: Analysis of the LoRA rank

 \section{Analysis of the LoRA rank}

-To understand the influence of the low‐rank decomposition on adaptation quality, we conduct an ablation study on LoRA ranks $2, 4, 8$ \& $16$ using our CLIPoint3D framework across the PointDA-10 and GraspNetPC-10 benchmarks.
+To understand the influence of the low‐rank decomposition on adaptation quality, we conduct an ablation study on LoRA ranks $2, 4, 8$ \& $16$ using our CLIPoint3D framework.
+We choose the vision and both encoder variants for the PointDA-10 and GraspNetPC-10 benchmarks respectively.
 As shown in Figure~\ref{fig:rank}, increasing the LoRA rank consistently improves performance, but the rate of improvement differs markedly between the two datasets.

 On PointDA-10, which contains relatively clean synthetic CAD models alongside noisier real scans, accuracy improves steadily from rank 2 to rank 16.
 The sharp gain from rank 4 to rank 8 indicates that a moderate rank is essential to capture the geometric variability and structural inconsistencies across domains.
 Beyond rank~8, the improvement becomes more modest, suggesting diminishing returns as representational capacity saturates.
 Whereas on GraspNetPC-10, whose features are more complex real‐world sensor noise and greater intra-class variation, the benefit of increasing the LoRA rank is even more pronounced.
 Performance rises from rank~2 to rank~16, with a substantial leap between rank~8 and rank~16.
 The results show that higher-rank LoRA modules in CLIPoint3D provide the expressive adaptability and generalizability on realistic depth distortions, object incompleteness, and viewpoint variability present in the point cloud domains.